31 December, 2008

 Replace any damaged parts in the engine.
 You will more than likely have to replace the bearings in the crankcase, as they may have rust damage.
 If there are no damaged parts then move on to the next step.

-Put the engine back together and bolt it back on the bike.
-Basically, just work backwards from the process you used to take apart the engine and make sure you put the right length bolts in the right places.
+Put the engine back together and bolt it back onto the bike.
+Basically just work backwards from the process you used to take apart the engine and make sure you put the right length bolts in the right places.

 Test drive your newly rebuilt dirt bike.
 Be sure you wear appropriate safety gear when taking your bike for a ride, such as a helmet and pads.